F5F0A0/Blackjack/README.md

 # Blackjack Simulator

 Welcome to **Bridget's Virtual Casino!** This is a single-player Blackjack simulator built in C for a project in **CS449 - Introduction to Systems Software**.
-Play against the computer in this text-based game and see if you can beat the dealer!
+Play against the computer and see if you can beat the dealer!

 ---